-Horseback riders on a quest for wellness
+Horseback riders on a quest for well-being

 Introduction

-According to numerous scientific studies, it has been shown that practicing sports contributes to this state of well-being on a physical level (Bauduer, et al, 2018), but also on a psychological and social level (Kudelski, 2010).
-According to Gorichon-Baillet (1928), horse riding, and therefore equestrian tourism, is no exception to this rule.
-He believes that horse riding brings strength and flexibility, while promoting muscle synchronization during different movements.
-Beyond the physical benefits, contact with horses helps maintain the rider's psychological and emotional well-being.
-To complement this, we can refer to the words of Laetitia Mermet, who tells us that "horses help people rediscover their social identity by restoring their body image and body schema" (Mermet, 2012, p.69).
-She refers to the social aspect of well-being, and more specifically social integration through horse riding.
-Unlike traditional horse riding, which is governed by numerous rules and regulations, equestrian tourism has a number of characteristics that contribute to well-being.
+Numerous scientific studies have shown that participating in sports contributes to a sense of well-being not only on a physical level (Bauduer et al., 2018), but also on psychological and social levels (Kudelski, 2010).
+According to Gorichon-Baillet (1928), horseback riding—and consequently equestrian tourism—is no exception to this rule.
+For him, horseback riding builds strength and flexibility while emphasizing muscle coordination during various movements.
+Beyond the physical benefits, contact with the horse is said to help maintain psychological and emotional well-being in the rider.
+To supplement this, we can draw on the words of Laetitia Mermet, who states that “the horse allows one to rediscover one’s social identity through the restoration of body image and body schema” (Mermet, 2012, p.69).
+She refers to the social aspect of well-being, and more specifically to social integration through the practice of horseback riding.
+Unlike traditional horseback riding, which is governed by numerous rules, we can observe that equestrian tourism encompasses characteristics that contribute to well-being.

-Tourism and horses, factors contributing to well-being
+Tourism and horses: factors contributing to well-being

 Methodology

-The unique sensations provided by equestrian tourism
+The unique experiences offered by equestrian tourism

 (Alain)